Skip to main content

 PharmGKBPharmacogenomicsDrug-gene interactions and dosing guidelines

-If there is a database or annotation source you would like to see integrated into Purna, let us know at contact@purna.ai.
-We are very receptive to feedback and actively prioritize feature requests from our users.
+If there is a database or data source you need integrated, let us know at contact@purna.ai.
+We actively prioritize requests from researchers.

 Limitations

-• Purna is a decision-support tool.
-It does not make autonomous clinical decisions and is not intended to replace the judgment of qualified genetic specialists.
+• MIP is a decision-support tool.
+It does not make autonomous clinical decisions and is not intended to replace the judgment of qualified professionals.

 • Automated ACMG/AMP classifications are rule-based starting points.
-All classifications should be reviewed by a trained professional before being used in a clinical setting.
+All classifications should be reviewed by a trained professional before clinical use.

 • Variant annotations reflect the versions of reference databases at the time of processing.
 Re-annotation may be needed as databases are updated.